Personal Identity Information (PII) Training

 California State Law requires that Personal Identity Information (PII) is appropriately protected and that affected individuals must be notified of any reasonable suspicion of a compromise of that protection.
 The University is responsible for complying with these legal requirements and for providing employees with information about requirements and responsibilities relating to PII.

-The UCSC PII Inventory and Security Breach Procedures, provides campus procedures regarding PII, and is referenced throughout this document.
+The UCSC PII Inventory and Security Breach Procedures, provides campus procedures regarding PII, and is referenced throughout this page.

-Personal Identity Information (PII): Personal Identity Information, or PII, is a specific category of particularly sensitive restricted data defined as,
+Personal Identity Information (PII): Personal Identity Information, or PII, is a specific category of restricted data defined as,

 Unencrypted electronic information that includes an individual’s first name or initial, and last name, in combination with any one or more of the following: